 What's happened

-Google is rolling out a feature in the US that lets users change their Gmail username without creating a new account.
-The change is gradual, limited to once per year, and aims to address user demand.
-Experts warn of increased phishing risks, urging enhanced security measures.
+Google has begun rolling out a feature in the US that enables users to change their Gmail username without creating a new account.
+The update, initially tested in India, allows users to update their email handles once every 12 months while retaining access to their emails and data.
+The feature aims to help users update outdated or embarrassing addresses, but experts warn of increased phishing risks.

 What's behind the headline?